by John Salt - May 2019

 Last "little" item to mention here is size.
 Solders come in different size diameters.
 They also come in different weight rolls or spools which determines how much length you get, but what I'm talking about here is the actual diameter of the solder.

 Larger diameter solder is better suited to larger wiring and soldering projects while thinner diameter solder is better for small jobs like circuit board work.
 As you gain experience, you will find what size/s you like working with best for various jobs.
 I'm just giving you a few suggestions here if you really have no idea what size is best suited for what.

 I personally like using 0.050" diameter solder best for RC connectors and most wiring jobs.
-For smaller circuit board work 0.030" or so is very workable I find.
-If you are wanting a solder diameter that will do both jobs fairly well, 0.040" is what I would recommend.
+For smaller through-hole circuit board work 0.030" or so and for SMD (surface mount device) circuit board work, 0.020" is very workable I find.

 You can of course always use smaller diameter solders for larger jobs, you'll just have to feed more length of it into the joint.
-This can be a little more costly over just getting a larger diameter solder so you don't have to use as much.
+This is more costly over just getting a larger diameter solder so you don't have to use as much.